Vietnam.vn - Nền tảng quảng bá Việt Nam

 Medvedev saves the ball in the match against Ruusuvuori on the night of January 18.
 Photo: ATP

 Medvedev would not have fallen into a dangerous situation if he had taken advantage of his serve game when leading 5-3 in the second set.
-But the Russian suddenly lost his rhythm, allowing his opponent to equalize and then lost 1-7 in the tie-break.
+But the Russian suddenly lost his rhythm, letting his opponent equalize and then losing 1-7 in the tie-break.
 Ruusuvuori also had reason to regret when he played well in the fourth set and led 5-4.
 After this game, Medvedev angrily threw his racket, knocking over a water bottle.
 The third seed changed his racket and came back strongly to win the tie-break and enter the fifth set with a psychological advantage.

 Zverev will play another unseeded player, Alex Michelsen, in the third round.
 If he advances, the 2020 US Open runner-up will face either seed Cameron Norrie or seed Casper Ruud.